bbalakriz/dmn-labs/README.md

 Tested on: RHPAM 7.10.0

-* Fully working RHDM Business Central projects for all the three use cases can be found under /solutions
+Just for reference, the fully working RHDM Business Central projects for all the three use cases can be found under /solutions.
+These projects can be imported into Business Central to look at the complete working solutions for these usecases.